Sandhu93/NL2SQL/README.md

 "Show me all products priced above $100" → "SELECT * FROM products WHERE..." → Product list "How many customers are there?" → "SELECT COUNT(*) FROM customers" → 122 "List all offices in the USA" → "SELECT * FROM offices WHERE country='USA'" → Office list

+# With Answer Rephrasing
+"How many customers have an order count greater than 5?"
+  → SQL: "SELECT COUNT(*) FROM customers..."
+  → Raw Result: "[(42,)]"
+  → Rephrased: "There are 42 customers who have placed more than 5 orders."
 ```

 ### Future Implementations (Coming Soon)